mccordryan/firebaseui-react/README.md

 **continueUrl**

 You must pass a `continueUrl` field to your top-level configuration if you want reset password and/or email link functionality in your app.
 This value should be set to the url where your component is rendered.
+If it is not set to the proper url, reset password and email link features will not work as expected.

 ```js
 const config = {